bossanova808/CommerceRegisterOnCheckout/README.md

 ## Configuring Commerce Register on Checkout

-You can turn on some extra logging in the plugin settings - it's probably fine to leave this on even on your live server - it just logs all succesful user registrations in addition to any errors/warnings.
+You can turn on some extra logging in the plugin settings - it's probably fine to leave this on even on your live server - it just logs all successful user registrations in addition to any errors/warnings.

 ## Using Commerce Register on Checkout

-This plugin listens to the `commerce_orders.onOrderComplete` event (rather than the `onBeforeOrderComplete` event - which might cause issues/confusion if the order payment fails but the user was registered - also, we don't want anything getting in the way of taking orders!).

-You will need to add two input variables to the form you use to post to the `commerce/payments/pay` controller (i.e. your payment form).

-These two inputs are:

-* `registerUser` to trigger the user registration process
-* `password` which holds the user's new password

-(You should validate the password on the front end to make sure it meets Craft's minimum 6 character requirement).

-Example:
+At any point in your checkout flow before the final payment/order completion, you need to make one additional POST request.
+I do this by ajax just before the payment form is submitted.

+This request must post the users desired password to the `saveRegistrationDetails` controller.
+This password is then encyrypted using Craft's built in encryption mechanisms, and saved along with the order number to a temporary database record.

+It's very simple, here's some sample code:

+HTML Form:

     <input type="checkbox" value="true" id="registerUser" checked>
     <input type="password" value="" placeholder="New Password (min.
 6 characters)" name="password">

-By default, this plugin looks at the current order's billing address for the first and last name data.
-You can change that behaviour by instead explicitly passing this data in two more input variables:

-* `firstName`
-* `lastName`

-Commerce Register on Checkout will, if all goes well, now register the user once the order is complete.
+JS:

+        if ($('#registerUser').prop('checked')) {
+            var pw_value = $('input[type="password"]').val();
+            var pw_error = '';
+            if (pw_value.length < 6) {
+                pw_error = "Password length must be 6 or more characters";
+            }
+            if (pw_error) {
+                alert(pw_error);
+            }
+            else {
+                $.ajax({
+                    type: 'POST',
+                    url: '/actions/commerceRegisterOnCheckout/saveRegistrationDetails',
+                    data: {
+                        CRAFT_CSRF_TOKEN: window.csrfTokenValue,
+                        password: pw_value,
+                    }
+                });
+            }
+        }

+(NB - as above you should validate the password on the front end to make sure it meets Craft's minimum 6 character requirement, or the user registration later may fail).

+The plugin then listens to the `commerce_orders.onOrderComplete` event.
+For each completed order it looks for a saved record, and if it finds one then registers the user.
 It will also immediately log them in, and assign  them to the default user group, just like a normal user registration.

 ## Handling Success & Errors